lgulich/visual-odometry-pipeline/README.md

 All Videos can be found on YouTube under the following [link](https://www.youtube.com/playlist?list=PLontLx8LzKiKnGcEXOgwrntr8GkptaOE_).

-For recording the videos the code was run on a INTEL BLABLBAL with 1 million gb ram.
-The code was run using `MATLAB 2018b`
+The videos were recorded using `MATLAB 2018b` on a computer with specs:
+* Intel i7 7700HQ 2.8 Ghz
+* 8 Gb RAM